Grab your pita wedges because you’re going to want this sweet potato hummus ASAP!

 - Coarse salt and ground pepper

-- You can also use left over oven roasted sweet potatoes and skip step 1.
-Transfer sweet potatoes to a food processor or blender.
+- Transfer the cooled potatoes to a food processor or blender.

 - Add the chickpeas, lemon juice, tahini, oil, cumin, and garlic to the sweet potatoes.
 Purée for 1 minute, thinning with water if necessary.
 Season with the salt and pepper.

 - Refrigerate leftovers in an air-tight container for up to 1 week.